RasmusJensen96/FAVAR/README.md

 # Structural FAVAR
 This repository hosts a framework for implementing a factor-augmented vector-autoregression (FAVAR)-model in MatLab.
 In addition it contains replication codes for my personal Master Thesis.
-Including data, figures and TeX-files for compilation of the thesis.

 ## Structure
 For replicating figures and tables from the thesis, several scripts are utilized: